L3ad Solutions

 I Planned Content for a Year.December Broke Everything.

-I mapped out 12 months of content for a local client, feeling organized and smart.
-January through November looked solid.
-Then December hit, and I realized I'd built the whole calendar around "normal" business rhythm.
-For local businesses, December isn't normal—it's survival mode for some, peak season for others, and completely invisible to a third group depending on industry.
+Then December hit, and I realized I'd built the whole calendar around normal business rhythm.
+For local businesses, December isn't normal, it's survival mode for some, peak season for others, and completely invisible to a third group depending on industry.

-The mistake wasn't planning ahead.
-It was planning the same way.
-A plumber's December looks nothing like a salon's December.
 A tax accountant's January is someone else's quiet month.
-Google's research on seasonal search trends shows that search intent shifts dramatically by season and by business type, but most content calendars treat all months the same.
+Google's research on seasonal search trends shows search intent shifts dramatically by season and by business type, but most content calendars treat every month the same.

 What actually worked was building a seasonal framework instead of a fixed calendar.
-I identified the 3-4 peak moments specific to that business, then built clusters of content around them.
-For each cluster, I created pieces that addressed the urgency of that season.
-Our content marketing approach focuses on matching what people are actually searching for when they need you, not what fits neatly into a spreadsheet.
+I identified the three or four peak moments specific to that business, then built clusters of content around them, each piece addressing the urgency of that season.

 Takeaway